Quandela/Perceval/docs/source/algorithms.rst

 ...     print(job.status.stop_message)  # If so, print the reason
 >>> results = job.get_results()  # Retrieve the results if any

-Typically, the results returned by an algorithm is a Python dictionary with a 'results' key, plus additional data.
+Typically, the results returned by an algorithm is a Python dictionary containing a ``'results'`` key, plus additional data.

-* An job cancelation can be request programmatically by the user
+* A job cancelation can be requested programmatically by the user

 >>> job.cancel()  # Ask for job cancelation.
 The actual end of the execution may take some time

 When a job is canceled, it may contain partial results.
 To retrieve them, call :meth:`get_results()`.

-* A remote job can be resumed.
+* A remote job can be resumed as following:

 >>> token_qcloud = "YOUR_API_KEY"  # A valid token is required
 >>> remote_processor = pcvl.RemoteProcessor("any:worker", token_qcloud)